HeisenbugLtd/si_units/README.md

-[1] There are no SI prefixes defined for absolute values less than one, so the support for binary image is currently restricted to natural numbers.
+[1] There are no SI prefixes defined for absolute values less than one, so the support for binary images is currently restricted to natural numbers.